-Regardless of your schedule, skills, and stage of life, there are definitely some possibilities here.
+Regardless of your schedule, skills, and stage of life, there are plenty of possibilities here.
 Take some time to read through the list, find the ones that interest you the most, and take action.

 1. Start a Blog

-→ If you want to start your own blog please see my article How to Start a Blog where I walk you through the process.
+If you’re interested in blogging, see my article How to Start a Blog which walks you through the steps to take.